“Real love is a permanently self enlarging experience.” -Scott Peck

 “Yes,” the person said, “I have many problems.”

 “It’s ok,” I said, “Let’s pour some love on them.”

 “Oh I’m afraid I have no love for them,” they said.

 “It’s all right,” I said.
 “I have some love to spare.”

-I had confidence, for the first time in my life, that I had love to spare.
+I felt, for the first time in my life, that I had love to spare.
 I felt, with not even a sliver of doubt, that I was capable of great and boundless love.
 Seated, cross legged.
 Eyes closed.
+(Still crying).
 I was pouring love on every one I could think of.

 And that’s it.
-That’s the answer.
-Cultivate love and give it away.
-Uncover your ability for love and then offer it, over, and over, and over again.
+That’s the answer: Cultivate love and give it away.
+Uncover your ability for love and offer it, over, and over, and over again.